darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.22](a.22.png)

-because b less than h is now, AB less than BE, similarly, c less than h, will be that AC less than CE.
+because b less than h is now, AB less than BE, **similarly** [Substitute C in place of B], c less than h, will be that AC less than CE.

 ![a.23](a.23.png)